Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** A little hard day.
 I felt lazy, but I did all my things.
 Not in the time I'd have preffered (it's 2:39 am), but I did them.

+### Day 80: June 13, 2020 (Coding acyclicity.py)

+**Today's Progress**: I tryied to solve this first problem in my assigment.
+I'm thinking in an alternative to using a hash table to look at repeated elements when exploring the graph because I think there may be a better approach.

+**Thoughts:** I couldn't do much more today because I had serious problems focusing.
+I hope tomorrow I feel better.
+Feel down.